 Skin bleaching is a cosmetic practice that aims to lighten someone’s skin.
-Some use it to lighten specific areas or dark spots, while others may want to lighten their overall skin tone.
+Some individuals may use it to try lightening specific areas or dark spots, while others may want to lighten their overall skin tone.

 Many products that claim to lighten skin tone are not safe.
 According to the

 Hydroquinone and niacinamide are safer options.
 However, there is no guarantee they will lighten the complexion evenly.

 Researchers connect racism to the trend for skin bleaching.
 When people believe that only lighter skin is attractive, they may become unhappy with their own appearance.
 This can affect mental health.